Skip to content

 Subtypes

-Are there any subtypes of Psychoanalysis?
+What are the subtypes of Psychoanalysis?

 Several major subtypes of Psychoanalysis have developed over time, each emphasizing different aspects of human psychology.
 Classical Freudian Psychoanalysis focuses on unconscious conflicts and drives.